Munch-Madness/munch_madness_be/README.md

 Success Response (200 OK):

 - Status: 200 OK
-- Description: Successful response with list of place object based on a users input zipcode query.
+- Description: Successful response with list of place objects based on a user input zipcode query.
 - Data Format: A data array, with keys "id", "type" and "attributes".
 ```json
 {